Korea’s Drug Registration Process: A Primer for International Pharmaceuticals Companies

 To learn more about Korea’s drug registration process, please click here.

-In recent years, South Korea has seen exceptional growth in its pharmaceutical sector.
-A combination of strong economic indicators and robust innovation capabilities make this nation an attractive market for international companies.
+In recent years, Korea has seen significant growth in its pharmaceutical sector.
+A combination of improving economic indicators and a growing drug market make this nation an attractive market for international companies.
 Given its highly developed healthcare system and growing aging population, the demand for new and effective medications is high.
 This presents expansive opportunities for foreign companies aiming for drug approval in the country.

-The Korea Food and Drug Administration (KFDA) is the pivotal regulatory body that oversees the safety and efficacy of drugs in the country.
-It is the KFDA’s responsibility to ensure compliance with international and domestic standards, making it a central figure in the Korea drug registration process.
+The Ministry of Food and Drug Safety (MFDS), formerly known as the Korea Food and Drug Administration (KFDA) until 2013, is the pivotal regulatory body that oversees the safety and efficacy of drugs in the country.
+It is the MFDS’s responsibility to ensure compliance with international and domestic standards, making it a central figure in the Korea drug registration process.

 Overview of the Drug Registration Pathway in Korea